 Another important duel occurs near the end of the poem between Achilleus (or Achilles) and a great Trojan warrior named Hektor (or Hector).
 The Trojan knows that he's no match for the Greek warrior and initially runs three laps around Troy, with Achilleus chasing him.
 Finally, the gods force him to face the Greek warrior, and Hektor is killed.(opens in new tab)

-Contrary to popular belief, the "Iliad" does not end with the destruction of Troy but with a temporary truce after which the fighting presumably continues.
-Another Homeric work called the "Odyssey" is set after the destruction of the city and features the Greek hero Odysseus trying to get home.
+Contrary to popular belief, the "Iliad" does not end with the destruction of Troy but with a temporary truce, after which the fighting presumably continues.
+Another Homeric epic poem called the "Odyssey" is set after the destruction of the city and features the Greek hero Odysseus trying to get home.
 That poem briefly references how the Greeks took Troy using the famous "Trojan Horse."
 The Greeks left a gift to the Trojans "of a giant wooden horse as an offering to the goddess Athena" that concealed Greek warriors within, while the "Greek army, encamped outside the city walls, made as if to sail home," Armand D'angour, professor of Classics at Oxford University, wrote in a BBC article (opens in new tab) in 2014.
 The Trojans took the offering into the city, and the Greeks emerged from the horse and attacked the unsuspecting Trojans.

 "What a thing was this, too, which that mighty man wrought and endured in the carven horse, wherein all we chiefs of the Argives were sitting, bearing to the Trojans death and fate!" reads part of the poem (Translation by A.T.
 Murray through Perseus Digital Library).